A. Introduction

 3. Recruitment and selection

-Recruitment: the process that provides the organization with a pool of qualified job candidates from which to choose.
+Recruitment is a process to attract people who meet the requirements.
+It is the process that provides the organization with a pool of qualified job candidates from which to choose.

 3.1.
 Recruitment